 District kindergarten students who live or go to childcare a half-mile or more from their school are eligible for bus transportation.
 This includes transportation to district-wide schools or programs as well as to neighborhood schools.
 Open-enrollment students usually do not qualify for district transportation.
-Visit our Transportation Department web pages for more details.
+Visit our Transportation Department webpages for more details.

-Attending A District School Outside of Your Attendance Area
+Attending a District School Outside of Your Attendance Area

 You may have your child attend a District 623 school outside your neighborhood attendance area.
 However, you will need to provide transportation for your child.
 For an application, go to In-District Transfer or contact the Central Enrollment Office at 651-635-1626.

-If Daycare Is Outside Your Attendance Area
+If Daycare is Outside Your Attendance Area

 If your child attends daycare in a District 623 attendance area that is outside of your neighborhood school's boundaries, you will need to complete an In-District Transfer form.
 Transportation is provided from the daycare to the neighborhood school in the attendance area where the daycare is located.